web3/web3.js/docs/web3-eth.rst

 .. code-block:: javascript

-    web3.eth.signTransaction(transactionObject, address [, callback])
+    web3.eth.signTransaction(transactionObject [, callback])

-Signs a transaction.
+Signs a transaction using the transactionObject.from account on the remote Ethereum node.
 This account needs to be unlocked.

 ----------
 Parameters